-- 1 All courses must be completed with a minimum grade of C or better - 2 MATH U121 or higher is the required prerequisite for PSYC U225 - 3 If the foreign language U101 course is required, it may be counted as an elective.
-If the student places at the U201 level, the foreign language/culture competency has been fulfilled and the student will not be required to take an additional foreign language course or elective and can complete the BSN program with 125 credit hours. - 4 Number of elective hours depends upon whether the student takes the NURS U308 or the BIOL U370 pathophysiology course.
+- 1 All courses must be completed with a minimum grade of C or better. - 2 Required science courses have a 5-year age limit.
+Students are allowed two attempts to earn a "C" or better in each course.
+Attempts include a W, WF, and AUD.
+Students who make below a "C" two times in any required science courses or any nursing courses or any combination, will be ineligible for the program.
+All applicants must have a 2.5 or higher GPA on at least three required sciences to be eligible. - 3 Final responsibility for satisfying degree requirements as outlined in the USC Upstate academic catalog rests with the student. - 4 MATH U121 or higher is the required prerequisite for PSYC U225. - 5 If the foreign language U101 course is required, it may be counted as an elective.
+If the student places at the U201 level, the foreign language/culture competency has been fulfilled and the student will not be required to take an additional foreign language course or elective and can complete the BSN program with 125 credit hours.